Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Damped coherent states and coherent-state superpositions

 Differentiating with respect to time we obtain:

 Equations~\eqref{eq:eqS} and~\eqref{eq:eqG} are consistent if $d\alpha(t)/dt=-\kappa \alpha(t)$, in which case the {\it ansatz} works, producing the following solution the the ME~\eqref{eq:MEd}:

 To generate photoelectron counting records, we note that provided the initial state is pure, the conditioned state also factorizes as a pure state in the unraveling of the ME~\eqref{eq:MEd}.
-As we have seen in Sec.~\ref{subsec:MC}, the Liouvillian $\mathcal{L}$ is split with
+As we saw in Appendix~\ref{sec:MC}, the Liouvillian $\mathcal{L}$ can be split with

 The full Dyson expansion

 with the assumption of a pure initial state, can be recast to the form

 with record probability